-In the past week, statewide rotavirus notifications to the Department of Health decreased and the number of norovirus detections at PathWest decreased (Figure 16).
+In the past week, statewide rotavirus notifications to the Department of Health were stable while norovirus detections at PathWest increased (Figure 16).

 Figure 16.
 Number of rotavirus notifications to the Department of Health and norovirus detections at PathWest in the past eight weeks